VancouverCanada/CanadaPRApplicationDashboard/README.md

 ### What this project is
 An open-source, bilingual (EN/中文) dashboard that aggregates multiple public Google Sheets to show live PR application progress (AOR / BIL / Medical / ADR / PAL / PVO / SVO / PPR / eCOPR).
 Data refreshes every 30 minutes with server-side caching, deduplication, and light cleanup to make crowd-sourced spreadsheets easier to read.
 The site is built with Next.js (App Router), Tailwind, Recharts, and Vercel Analytics.

-I’m Sebastian, a developer who enjoys shipping useful tools and obsessing over data details.
-If you find the project helpful, issues and PRs are warmly welcome.

 ### Core features
 - Live aggregation of multiple Google Sheets (see `src/lib/sources.ts` for current list).
 - Bilingual UI toggle (EN/中文) with localized copy and abbreviations.